Items are the building blocks of Omeka Classic. To build your digital collections website, you must first add items.

-You may also want to think about what type of information you plan to share using the Dublin Core Metadata fields before adding and describing items.
-You may also want to read the Working with Dublin Core page for a brief explanation of using metadata in Omeka Items.
+You may also want to decide what type of information you plan to share using the Dublin Core Metadata fields before adding and describing items.
+You may also want to read about Working with Dublin Core for a brief explanation of metadata for Omeka items.

 Add an Item

 From your items page in the administrative interface (

 admin/items/add page, where you see a navigation bar across the top pointing you to four different stages of adding an item.

 - The first tab shows the Dublin Core metadata fields.
 These are available for every item in the archive.